neon-sector/xenotime/DESIGN.md

 Maps in XENOTIME are `.xmap` files.
 They are created with `xenomap` and loaded into the engine with `xmap-load`.

+## Animation/Faceposing

+Animations in XENOTIME are `.xscene` files.
+Animations are created with `xenomate`.
+They are applied in real time with Events.

+## Scripting/Config

+Everything that happens in XENOTIME is based around Events.
+The XenoScript language (`.xscr`) is a scripting language (not unlike UNIX shell scripts) that simply executes Events line-by-line.

 ## The Console

-**The Console** is simply an interface for changing config values and controlling the engine manually.
+**The Console** is an interface for executing Events.